microsoft/PowerToys/doc/devdocs/run-as-admin-detection.md

 These are the two scenarios we will not work in:

-1. Intercepting some styles of keyboard strokes, namely low-level keyboard hooks
+1. Intercepting certain types of keyboard strokes
 2. Resizing / Moving windows

 ### PowerToys affected